caervs/pysh/README.md

 >>>
 ```

 in bash you might have to create some super complex expression that's the combination of all of the expressions you want to test.
-If you can't do that you'll setting for manually creating a string of greps, one for each expression.
+If you can't do that you'll settle for manually creating a string of greps, one for each expression.
 With the power of python however pysh makes this easy, just run

 ```python3
 >>> prt("functools")